dwmkerr/app-icon/README.md

 2. Creating or generating adaptive icons is done via the `--adaptive-icons` flag

 None of the current commands support the `--adaptive-icons` flag.
 The `init` command will be the first to bring support, then `generate`.
 If the feature is working well for users then I will document in detail its usage, until then it is an 'experimental' feature!

+There is an excellent guide on developing Adaptive Icons [here](https://medium.com/google-design/designing-adaptive-icons-515af294c783).

+To test how adaptive icons will look when animated, swiped, etc, the [Adaptive Icons](https://adapticon.tooo.io/) website by [Marius Claret](https://twitter.com/mariusclaret) is very useful!

 ## Developer Guide